cloudfoundry/cf-deployment/ci/pipelines/noble-stemcell.md

 ## Pipeline Management

 This pipeline is managed directly by the `ci/pipelines/noble-stemcell.yml` file and the `ci/configure` script.
-To update the pipeline, run `ci/configure nobleF-stemcell`.
+To update the pipeline, run `ci/configure noble-stemcell`.